-During 2016, the already difficult situation of many Syrian refugees in Jordan further deteriorated.
-Of the more than 650 000 Syrian refugees in Jordan, 78 per cent live outside the camps, mainly in cities.
+During 2017, the already difficult situation of many Syrian refugees in Jordan further deteriorated.
+Of the more than 650 000 Syrian refugees in Jordan, 79 per cent live outside the camps, mainly in cities.
 Most of them live below the poverty line.
 They struggle just to cover their basic needs, such as food and shelter.
 In order to scrape together the necessary cash, they are forced to resort to dangerous strategies: they eat less, take their children out of school, refrain from health measures, or take on exploitative or dangerous work.

 Cash support, improved hygiene conditions, winter assistance and individual support

 Jointly with its project partner Caritas Jordan, Caritas Switzerland is helping 860 Syrian refugee families and 250 needy Jordanian families to secure their basic needs.
 A total of 1110 households in the provinces of Mafraq, Irbid, Zarqa and Amman are receiving limited, but, nevertheless, more-in-depth support which will be sustained over a period of two years:

 - One of the key needs of people is cash assistance to cover basic necessities, including paying rent.
 Every month therefore, Caritas Switzerland remits money to bank cards as a guarantee that the respective household's survival be ensured.

 - 30 needy households in emergency situations receive additional cash assistance.

 - In addition, Caritas is renovating 200 apartments and improving hygiene conditions.
 It is also helping the residents to secure the apartment lease contracts.

 - Winter is very cold in Jordan too.
 The cold and wet penetrates into the simple accommodation through every chink.
 That is why Caritas funds heaters, gas bottles, gas refills and blankets in winter.